 We will also continue to make improvements to the scientific competition process to be responsive to researcher needs.
-Initiatives like the No Due-Date (NDD) programs in Planetary Science launched with the release of ROSES 2021 resulted from researcher input into challenges faced during the COVID-19 pandemic.
-NDD seeks to allow individual PIs the opportunity to better achieve work-life balance and to give smaller institutions with a less-robust proposal support system greater flexibility in submitting proposals.
-As the results of this effort become clear over upcoming solicitation years, the hope is that the number of proposals from smaller institutions, including Primarily Undergraduate Institutions (PIUs) and Minority-Serving Institutions (MSIs), will increase, in turn expanding the pool of partner research institutions.
+The use of No Due-Date (NoDD) programs has become more common in recent years, especially in Planetary Science (see https://science.nasa.gov/researchers/nodd).
+For example, in ROSES-2023, at least 10 program elements will have no due date.
+This change was made in response to researcher requests for greater flexibility given challenges faced during the COVID-19 pandemic.
+NoDD programs allow individual PIs the opportunity to better achieve work-life balance and to give smaller institutions with a less-robust proposal support system greater flexibility in submitting proposals.